GluuFederation/docs-ce-prod/3.1.4/source/integration/sswebapps/openidc-rp.md

 ## Basic Web Server Installation

-Before you can install mod_auth_openidc, you need to have an Apache HTTPD server running with SSL enabled.
+Before you can install mod_auth_openidc, you need to have an Apache httpd server running with SSL enabled.

 ### Apache Web Server

-It is assumed that all the hostnames will be dns resolvable.
+It is assumed that all the hostnames will be DNS resolvable.
 If not, then add the entries in `/etc/hosts` file on both the web server and Gluu Server.

 If you don't have the Apache HTTPD server installed, use apt-get to install the Ubuntu standard distribution:

 ``` text
 # apt-get install apache2